Back to Blog

 Reserve Your Table

-Whether it is a quick ramen at lunch, a tasting menu at dusk, or late-night yakitori and sake, we would love to welcome you.
+Whether it is a quick ramen at lunch, a tasting menu at dusk, or an evening of yakitori straight from the binchotan grill, we would love to welcome you.

 Reserve a Table